 Is it safe to use Bitcoin?

-As with any other type of money, there are specific issues Bitcoin users need to know about in order to keep their funds as safe as possible.
-They include bitcoin price changes, storage of this cryptocurrency, the use of third parties to exchange coins, and technological threats like hacking.
+Of course, as with every other type of money, there are certain issues Bitcoin users need to know if they want to protect their wealth.
+These include Bitcoin price volatility, secure storage of cryptocurrency, use of insecure third-party services, and cybersecurity threats like hacking.

-Certain steps are vital to ensure that you’re following Bitcoin security best practices:
+These are the vital steps to ensure that you’re following the best Bitcoin security practices:

-Rule No. 1 is take good care of your secret “private key” – the password for accessing and using your bitcoins.
-(For more on choosing a wallet, read here).
-If the private key is secure and no one else can get it, then your bitcoins are safe.
-But keep in mind that if you lose your private key, you yourself won’t be able to access your funds, either.
-Unless you can guess the code with its dozens of characters.
+Rule number one is to take good care of your secret “private key” – the password for accessing and using your Bitcoins.
+(For more on choosing a wallet, following this link ).
+If the private key is secure and no one else can get to it, then your Bitcoins are safe.
+But keep in mind that if you lose your private key, even you yourself won’t be able to access your funds.

 Exchanging and spending

-When spending and exchanging your bitcoins, it’s important to choose only reliable and trusted parties (read more here).
-If you fall victim to fraud when using a traditional bank card, laws and regulations exist to help you recover any losses.
-For Bitcoin, though, such protection is yet to come.
-Also remember that payments with bitcoins are non-repudiable – once you pay, the money’s gone.
-If you make a mistake – say you pay USD 222.2 instead of USD 22.22 or send the bitcoins to the wrong address – you can only rely on the good will of the receiver to get your money back.
+When spending or exchanging your Bitcoins, it’s important to choose the most reliable and trustworthy services.
+If you fall victim to fraud using a traditional bank card, laws and regulations may help you recover any losses.
+For Bitcoin, such protection is yet to come.
+Also, remember that payments with Bitcoins are non-repudiable – once you pay, the money’s gone.
+If you make a mistake – say you pay USD 222.2 instead of USD 22.22 or send the Bitcoins to the wrong address – you can only rely on the goodwill of the receiver to get your money back.

 You may have heard about the anonymity Bitcoin users enjoy.
 Well, it’s only partly true.
-While everyone can see every wallet and its contents and follow every transaction, they don’t know who the owner of a wallet is.
+While everyone can track any wallet and its content on the network, they can’t identify the owner of the wallet.
 Bitcoin wallets and transactions aren’t linked to personal data or identity.
-But there are ways to find out who the holder is.
-You may, for example, be required to reveal your identity when using the services of a cryptocurrency exchange.
-Still, if stronger privacy is needed, the TOR browser and other technological solutions can help.
-There are also other cryptocurrencies that offer more privacy, like Dash, Monero and Zcash.
+But there are alternate ways to find out the owners identity.
+For example, you may be required to reveal your identity when registering on a cryptocurrency exchange.
+That way all your transactions from the exchange may be traced back to your wallet.
+Still, if you need stronger privacy, the TOR browser, and other privacy solutions.
+There are many privacy-oriented Bitcoin wallets, too, as well as other cryptocurrencies with integrated privacy and anonymity features, such as Dash, Monero and Zcash.

-Other Bitcoin risks are harder to control, but it’s still important to know about them and follow the news, since the technology itself is experimental and still in development.
+Other Bitcoin risks are somewhat hard to control, but it’s still important to know them and follow the latest news since the technology is still in development.

-There was in fact a moment, in 2014, when the mining pool Ghash.io came close to obtaining 51% of the whole Bitcoin network.
-But then some members of the pool voluntary left, decreasing its share.
-Still, Bitcoin experts believe a “51% attack” is very unlikely as its cost would exceed the possible benefits and it would most likely hurt the very attacker.
-Also, such an attack can’t be used to steal bitcoins or change older transactions.
-Only the most recent transactions could be affected and the work of the network could be disrupted.
-Any attack would only last for a short time before being quickly fixed by the Bitcoin community.
-The biggest damage would be to the currency’s image.
+In fact, there was a moment, in 2014, when the mining pool Ghash.io came close to obtaining 51% of the whole Bitcoin network.
+But then some members of the pool voluntary left, decreasing its share and influence.
+Still, Bitcoin experts believe a “51% attack” is unlikely as its cost would exceed the potential benefits of the attack, and it would do little to no harm for more than 99% of the blockchain users.
+Such attack can’t be used to steal Bitcoins or change older transactions.
+It affects only the most recent transactions, and the efficiency of the network could be disrupted for a moment, too.
+Essentially, any 51% attack would last for a short time before being quickly fixed by the Bitcoin community.
+The biggest damage would be done to the cryptocurrency’s image.

-Hacking poses a bigger risk when it comes to cryptocurrency exchanges, which are not regulated and, as history has shown, can be hacked and large sums can be stolen.
+Hacking poses a bigger risk when it comes to cryptocurrency exchanges, most of which are not regulated and, as history has shown, are hacked quite regularly.

-The threat of a hack of the Bitcoin network may become real once a quantum computer is built, as that would be much more powerful than today’s computers.
-But building it is expected to take years, and ways to withstand such attacks are already being developed.
+The threat of a hack of the Bitcoin network may become real once a quantum computer is built, as it would be much more powerful than today’s computers.
+But building it is expected to take years, and ways to withstand such attack is already in the works.

-Another key issue to watch is regulation.
-More and more countries are likely to start introducing Bitcoin regulations, which could affect how the cryptocurrency can be spent and have related legal and tax implications.
-At the same time, along with possible restrictions, new regulations may also bring Bitcoin users more protection and clarity.
+Another key issue to watch are regulations.
+More and more countries are likely to start introducing Bitcoin laws, which could affect how the cryptocurrency can be bought and spent, its legal and tax implications.
+Alongside the rules, new regulations may also grant Bitcoin users more rights, protection, and clarity.